datarobot-oss/flask-app-base/README.md

 ## What's in this repository?
 In this repository you will find an empty Flask application base template to kickstart your custom app development.

-The Datarobot client is already set up for you to use, it uses the Application owners' API token by default.
+The Datarobot client is already set up for you to use, it uses the Application creator's API token by default.

 ## How do I set it up?
 You can run the Flask app in DataRobot via Custom Applications or run the app directly locally.